-- investments are included at market value; - the majority of listed investments are stated at the bid price or the last traded price, depending on the convention of the stock exchange on which they are quoted, at the date of the net assets statement;

-- fixed interest securities are valued excluding accrued income; - pooled investment vehicles are stated at bid price for funds with bid/offer spreads, or single price (typically net asset value) where there are no bid/offer spreads, as provided by the investment manager; - forward foreign exchange contracts are valued using the foreign exchange rate at the date of the net asset statement; - The Neuberger Berman Crossroads 2010 fund, Neuberger Berman Crossroads XX fund and the Neuberger Berman Crossroads XXI fund are valued using data supplied by the funds quarterly; - the South West Regional Venture Fund is valued at cost; - contributions and benefits are accounted for in the period in which they fall due; - interest on deposits and fixed interest securities are accrued if they are not received by the end of the financial year; - interest on investments are accrued if they are not received by the end of the financial year; - all dividends and interest on investments are accounted for on 'ex-dividend' dates; - all settlements for buying and selling of investments are accrued on the day of trading; - transfer values are accounted for when money is received or paid; - the fund has significant investments overseas.
+- investments and financial assets are included at fair value; - the majority of listed investments are stated at the bid price or the last traded price, depending on the convention of the stock exchange on which they are quoted, at the date of the net assets statement; - fixed interest securities are valued excluding accrued income; - pooled investment vehicles are stated at bid price for funds with bid/offer spreads, or single price (typically net asset value) where there are no bid/offer spreads, as provided by the investment manager of the respective pooled investment vehicle; - forward foreign exchange contracts are valued using the foreign exchange rate at the date of the net asset statement; - The Neuberger Berman Crossroads 2010 fund, Neuberger Berman Crossroads XX fund, Neuberger Berman Crossroads XXI fundand Neuberger Berman Crossroads XXII fund are valued using data supplied by the funds quarterly; - the South West Regional Venture Fund is valued at cost; - the fund's holding in the shares of Brunel Pension Partnership Ltd is valued at cost; - contributions and benefits are accounted for in the period in which they fall due; - interest on deposits and fixed interest securities are accrued if they are not received by the end of the financial year; - interest on investments are accrued if they are not received by the end of the financial year; - all dividends and interest on investments are accounted for on 'ex-dividend' dates; - all settlements for buying and selling of investments are accrued on the day of trading; - transfer values are accounted for when money is received or paid; - the fund has significant investments overseas.
 The value of these investments in the net asset statement is converted into sterling at the exchange rates on 31 March.
 Income receipts, and purchases and sales of overseas investments, are normally converted into sterling at or about the date of each transaction and are accounted for using the actual exchange rate received.
-Where the transaction is not linked to a foreign exchange transaction to convert to sterling the exchange rate on the day of transaction is used to convert the transaction into sterling for accounting purposes; and - Cash and cash equivalents on the Net Asset statement are restricted to 'cash at bank' and 'bank overdraft'.
+Where the transaction is not linked to a foreign exchange transaction to convert to sterling the exchange rate on the day of transaction is used to convert the transaction into sterling for accounting purposes; and

+• Cash and cash equivalents on the Net Asset statement are restricted to 'cash at bank' and 'bank overdraft'.
 All cash (overdraft) not in the pensions fund's standard bank account with NatWest is treated as an Investment asset and is shown in note 8.